twilio-labs/actions-sms/README.md

 ### `TWILIO_ACCOUNT_SID`

 A Twilio Account SID.
-Can alternatively be stored in environment'
+Can alternatively be stored in environment

 ### `TWILIO_API_KEY`

 A Twilio API Key.
-Can alternatively be stored in environment'
+Can alternatively be stored in environment

 ### `TWILIO_API_SECRET`

 A Twilio API Secret.
-Can alternatively be stored in environment'
+Can alternatively be stored in environment

 ## Outputs